 As you prepare to complete your physical college application, first of all, CONGRATULATIONS.
 It’s a big decision to pursue your college degree, even if your family has always expected/insisted upon it.
 And it doesn’t have to be anxiety-ridden and exhausting.
 If you understand how your high school career may be evaluated by admissions officers (e.g., GPA, sports, service, etc.), you already know what to emphasize as you apply.
 You’ll also want to understand where to emphasize those things, in each of the seven application components below:

 - A complete application.
 This seems obvious, but don’t skip reading this step!
 Particularly with digital applications, be very detailed about not forgetting to fill in any of the fields, especially if it’s something you planned to check on and get back to.
-Also be sure to ask if you aren’t clear about what the proper answer is for a given application field.
+Also be sure to ask inflatable slides for sale if you aren’t clear about what the proper answer is for a given application field.
 Common questions include whether to use your legal or common first name (e.g., if you anglicized a non-English name), whether you have to indicate a specific campus in a university system, and what to indicate for your major.
 List all questions at once, and contact at least two admissions officers at the campus to verify the right way to answer.

 - A carefully vetted academic transcript.
 Before the end of junior year, request your transcript and carefully review every class and every grade so your GPA and course load are correct in your application packet.
 Are there missing classes, incorrect class titles or grades, duplicate courses, etc.?
 Counselors and computers make errors – and the beginning of senior year is the slowest possible time to try to get things corrected!
 If you are not yet a senior, be sure to save every report card (it’s fine to scan and store) and check your transcripts every year.
 This doesn’t just assist your college application – it ensures you will graduate from high school, too.